Download a copy of this statement

 - Conduct any court or tribunal proceedings on your behalf;

-- Deal with complaints.
+- Handle complaints.

 How we share your information outside of DAS Law